r-hub/cran-flavors/www.stats.ox.ac.uk/pub/bdr/M1mac/README.txt

 setenv _R_CHECK_TESTS_NLINES_ 0
 setenv _R_CHECK_VIGNETTES_NLINES_ 0

-A parellel make is used and packages are checked in parallel -- installing or checking a single package may use up to 8 CPUs.
+A parallel make is used and packages are checked in parallel -- installing or checking a single package may use up to 8 CPUs.